AqwamCreates/DataPredict-Neural/docs/API/Cores/AutomaticDifferentiationTensor.md

 * PartialDerivativeFunction (Optional): The partial derivative function to be multiplied with seed.
 Must supply the seed argument to the function.

-* PreviousTensor1 (Optional): The first previous tensor that was used to generate the current tensor.
+* PreviousTensorObject1 (Optional): The first previous tensor object that was used to generate the current tensor.

-* PreviousTensor2 (Optional): The second previous tensor that was used to generate the current tensor.
+* PreviousTensorObject2 (Optional): The second previous tensor object that was used to generate the current tensor.

 #### Returns